Kim Min-jae (footballer): Early life

 Kim was born in Tongyeong.
 Both of his parents are former athletes and his brother was also a footballer who played as a goalkeeper for Myongji University.

 Kim embarked on his youth football career with the football club of Tongyeong Elementary School.
 He later transferred to Gaya Elementary School in Haman and graduated from there.
 He entered Yeoncho Middle School and Suwon Technical High School which has produced many international footballers such as Park Ji-sung.

 After he graduated from high school in 2015, he went on to Yonsei University.
 In July 2016, when he was in his second year, he dropped out of school to fulfill his dream of making his professional debut, although the school tried to dissuade him.

 Club career

 Gyeongju KHNP

 Kim joined semi-professional club Gyeongju KHNP on 1 July 2016, and participated in the Korea National League from the middle of the 2016 season.
 Kim played 15 matches for KHNP until the end of the regular season, leading his team to the play-offs.
 On 2 November, Kim played the quarter-final game of the play-offs for 78 minutes, contributing to a 2–0 victory over Changwon City.
+On 5 November, KHNP drew 1–1 with Hyundai Mipo Dockyard in the semi-final, but were not able to advance to the final due to a lower rank in the regular season standings.